jake-knerr/js-style-guide/README.md

 #### Common src folders:

 - `src/components`
-- `src/services` - modules that add application functionality for different features of the SPA.
+- `src/services` - modules that add application functionality for different features of the application.
 - `src/utils`
 - `src/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.